• Latest

 • Travel

-Dr. Omar Marar on the Role of Engineering in Modern Medicine
+Dr. Omar Marar on the Evolution of Tele-Robotic Surgery in Regional Healthcare Centers

-Dr. Omar Marar on the Role of Engineering in Modern Medicine
+Dr. Omar Marar on the Evolution of Tele-Robotic Surgery in Regional Healthcare Centers

 • Tech